Ashesi Health & Care Initiative (Health Entrepreneurship)

 Flag of Canada Canada Flag of Ghana Ghana

-The Ashesi Health & Care Initiative hosted by the Ashesi Entrepreneurship Center is focused on the Health Entrepreneurship pillar of the Africa Higher Education Health Collaborative.
+The Ashesi Health & Care Initiative hosted by the Ashesi Entrepreneurship Center is focused on the Health Entrepreneurship pillar of the Africa Health Collaborative.
 The Ashesi Health & Care Initiative is modelled on University of Toronto’s H2i Hub and Ashesi’s entrepreneurship center’s curriculum.
-It is focused and designed to build and grow health-related viable business ideas, early-startups and scale-up accelerator programs primarily for Ashesi and student of the 7 other African Universities who comprise the Africa Higher Education Health Collaborative.
+It is focused and designed to build and grow health-related viable business ideas, early-startups and scale-up accelerator programs primarily for Ashesi and student of the 7 other African Universities who comprise the Africa Health Collaborative.

 Students engage in group discussions and activities, personal reflections, and case study analysis to become informed citizens, policy actors, and future policy leaders.
 They also think critically about the implications of public policies in African societies and identify strategies to stimulate public policy change.